← Back to 史記

 16

-The difficulty of all persuasion is not that my knowledge has difficulty in what to persuade; also not that my eloquence has difficulty in clarifying my intent; also not that my courage has difficulty in thoroughly exhausting it.
+The difficulty of persuasion in general is not that one lacks the knowledge needed to formulate one's persuasion; nor that eloquence finds it difficult to make one's meaning clear; nor that one must speak recklessly and risk exhausting everything that could be said.
 The difficulty of all persuasion lies in knowing the persuaded one's heart, so that my persuasion can match it.

 17

 The persuaded emerges from seeking high name, yet if you persuade him with thick profit, then he is seen as having lowly conduct encountering humble position—he will certainly abandon and distance you.
 The persuaded emerges from thick profit.
 Yet if you persuade him with high name, then he is seen as without heart and far from affairs—he will certainly not accept you.
 The persuaded in reality seeks thick profit yet appears to seek high name, yet if you persuade him with high name, then he superficially accepts your person yet in reality distances you; if you persuade him with thick profit, then he secretly uses your words yet superficially abandons your person.
-This cannot not be known.
+This one must know.

 18

 Affairs succeed through secrecy; words fail through leakage.
 Not necessarily does his own person leak it, yet if words touch on affairs he conceals, like this the person is in danger.
 If a noble has fault beginnings, yet the persuader clearly speaks good plans to push his evils, then the person is in danger.
-If favor is not yet abundant yet you speak of extreme knowledge, if persuasion succeeds and has merit then virtue is lost; if persuasion does not succeed and has defeat then you are seen as suspicious—like this the person is in danger.
+If you speak with extreme knowledge before favor has become abundant, then if your persuasion succeeds and has merit, the credit is lost; if your persuasion fails and brings defeat, you are viewed with suspicion.
+In such a case, the person is in danger.
 If a noble obtains a plan and wishes to consider it his own merit, yet the persuader shares knowledge of it, then the person is in danger.
 If he superficially has emerged affairs yet actually considers them his own doing, and the persuader shares knowledge of it, then the person is in danger.
 If you force him with what he certainly will not do, or stop him with what he cannot help but do, the person is in danger.
-Therefore said: If you discuss great men with him, then he considers you interfering with him; if you discuss petty men with him, then he considers you selling influence.
+Therefore, said: If you discuss great men with him, then he considers you interfering with him; if you discuss petty men with him, he thinks you are trafficking in power.
 If you discuss what he loves, then he considers you borrowing capital; if you discuss what he hates, then he considers you testing him.
 If your words are direct and concise, then he considers you ignorant and bends you; if your writings are broad and extensive, then he considers them many and prolonged.
 If you are compliant with affairs and express your intent, then he says you are cowardly and not thorough; if you consider affairs broadly and unrestrained, then he says you are rustic and insolent.
-This difficulty of persuasion cannot not be known.
+This difficulty of persuasion one must understand.

 19